intmus/intas19-20/_08-review-of-concepts/assignment-forum.md

 ### Reminder: Midterm Exam

-The midterm exam will be given during class time on Thursday, October 11.
+The midterm exam will be given during class time on **Thursday, October 17, 2019**.
 No makeup exams will be given.

 The midterm will contain questions on the following topics: